MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

    ![Add Role](media/Cluster-File-Server/Cluster-FS-Add-FS-Role-1.png)

 6. For the Features, from the list of features, select **Failover Clustering**.
-A popup dialog will show that lists the administration tools also being installed.
+A popup dialog shows that lists the administration tools also being installed.
 Keep all the selected, choose **Add Features** and **Next**.

    ![Add Feature](media/Cluster-File-Server/Cluster-FS-Add-WSFC-1.png)